 If you receive a financial gift or inheritance, consider dedicating some of it towards your loan.

 These lump-sum payments go directly to reducing your principal, which in turn reduces the total interest you'll pay and shortens your repayment timeline.
+Under RBI guidelines, banks cannot levy a prepayment penalty on floating-rate education loans, so you can make these payments without any extra charge.

 For a detailed guide on repayment procedures and regulations, check out Education Loan Repayment Rules in India.